wayfair-incubator/AeroSharp/CONTRIBUTING.md

 Please note that all of your interactions in the project are subject to our [Code of Conduct](CODE_OF_CONDUCT.md).
 This includes creation of issues or pull requests, commenting on issues or pull requests, and extends to all interactions in any real-time space (eg. Slack, Discord, etc).
+We follow the general git-paradigm for contributions to this repo, you can read about it [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962)!

 ## Reporting Issues